Gaff/my_esphome/docs/HeatingController.md

 ### Firmware

 I'm using the ESPHome climate component with the relays as the actuators, and home-assistant as the input.
 However I've made some tweaks.
 Here are the highlights:
+ * The firmware remembers the setpoint whenever it is changed.
  * Added a "master control" virtual switch, to easily disable the whole system.
  * Added a firmware-based boost preset that heats for a limited period.
  * Added an 'eco-mode' that sets the temperature a couple of degreees below the usual setpoint.